business plan development

 Food Safety and Sanitation Instruction and Certification

-Any business in North Carolina that feeds people is required to have a Person In Charge (PIC) who is certified in food safety and sanitation.
+Any commercial business in North Carolina that feeds people is required to have a Person In Charge (PIC) who is certified in food safety and sanitation.
 Food industry professionals don’t think twice; they realize their responsibility to the people they feed every day.
 And anyone working in a food-related business needs to know at least the basics.
 Safe food is crucial to the success of any food business, and it begins with competence in every position, attained by training at the appropriate professional level.

-Not everyone has the time to leave work (or send people off-site) to take the full course and exam.
+Not everyone can make time to leave work (or send people off-site) to take the full course and exam.
 Instruction schedules and locations are completely customized to address your individual needs.
 It might mean you gather all your troops for a few early morning training sessions in your dining room, or a quiet, private session in your office just so your GM can take the exam to re-certify.
 Instead of you trying to fit people into classes, we work with you to make classes fit your people.

 In addition to your garden-variety cooks, here are some of the professionals who might also require training that is specific to their needs and the people they serve:

 - Owners, chefs, sous chefs and managers: These busy people may not be able to take the time away for an out-of-town 1-3 day course.

 - Dietitians: Dietitians are certified when in school, but may not have needed to stay current, and sometimes these worthy professionals might find themselves in situations requiring not only nutritional expertise, but also hands-on culinary leadership, and they should be prepared.

 - Child-care, school or elder-care settings: Our children and elders have special needs, and so do those who take care of their nutritional needs.

 - Nurses: Nurses are sometimes in unique caring situations that involve preparing or serving food, and serve what are known as “highly susceptible populations”.
 They should be aware of the special rules that protect their patients.